osteele/stitch-sync/README.md

 ## Features
 - Automatically monitors directories for new embroidery design files.
     - The default directory is the user's Downloads directory.
 Other directories can be specified with the `--dir` option.
 - Converts designs to formats compatible with your embroidery machine
 - Supports any machine format that Ink/Stitch can export
 - Copies converted files to a USB drive
 - Sanitizes output filenames for better compatibility.
 For example, it removes spaces and underscores, since some machines do not recognize files with these names.
     - To do: Only do this if the machine requires it
 - Copies converted files to a subdirectory, for example `EMB/Embf`, for machines that require this
 - Database of embroidery machines and their supported formats
 - Cross-platform support (macOS, Windows, Linux) (work in progress)

-## Prerequisites

-Only if you use the conversion feature:

-1. [Inkscape][Inkscape] must be installed on your system
-2. The [ink/stitch extension][inkstitch] must be installed

 ## Installation